 v) Muscle Strength Increase

-You must look closely at the muscle strength increase brought on by both walking and the elliptical, especially when you are choosing between the two for a lower body workout that significantly strengthens the muscles in your legs.
+You must look closely at the muscle strength increase brought on by both walking and the elliptical, especially when choosing between the two for a lower body workout that significantly strengthens the muscles in your legs.

 vi) Consider Joint Health

-If you are of a certain age, it is worth considering the adverse impacts of any kind of strenuous workout on your joints.
+If you are of a certain age, it is worth considering the adverse impacts of any strenuous workout on your joints.
 Especially so if you have been diagnosed with joint health impairments, it is worth noting that walking may not be ideal for those with joint issues.

 When walking on inclines or uneven surfaces, there is significant pressure on the joints over time.
 Similarly, your joints absorb a degree of impact when you lift your legs and put them back down.
 This results in a significant percentile of your upper body weight being absorbed by your joints with each step.
 This is apparently hazardous for those with weakened joints.